-We’ve compiled this collection of 10 of the best jazz books of all time to unravel the stories behind the lives of some of the jazz greats.
-From Louis Armstrong and Charlie Parker through to Miles Davis and Keithe Jarrett, here’s our pick of the recommended reads.
+We’ve compiled this collection of some of the best jazz books of all time to unravel the stories behind the lives of some of the jazz greats.
+From Louis Armstrong and Charlie Parker through to Miles Davis and Keith Jarrett, here’s our pick of the recommended reads to get to grips with jazz history…

 Miles: The Autobiography, like the man himself, holds nothing back.
 Miles bravely details his struggle with drugs and racism, and talks about the various women he has been with.